If you’re thinking about renting out your buy-to-let property to a family member, there are several considerations you should take into account.

 If you choose to rent your buy-to-let at market value, then finding out what level that is should be relatively straightforward.
 Look at similar properties in the vicinity, and compare the rental rates of properties that are a similar size to yours with the same amenities.

 If you’ve bought the property specifically as a buy-to-let, your mortgage provider may have specified the amount of rent you need to charge.
 For many, this is around 120% of monthly mortgage repayments.

-If you decide to charge a reduced amount of rent or no rent at all, financial implications are often attached.
-So make sure you receive advice from HMRC about the tax implications of this.
-Your tenant should also seek advice from somewhere like Shelter if they’re receiving housing benefit.
+Financial implications are often attached if you decide to charge a reduced rent or no rent at all, so make sure you receive advice from HMRC about the tax implications of this.
+Your tenant should also seek advice from somewhere like Shelter if they’re receiving housing benefits.

 Keep on top of maintenance

-By visiting the property, you’ll be able to spot any developing maintenance issues, dealing with them before they become problematic and scheduling in any jobs that need to be carried out.
+By visiting the property, you’ll be able to spot any developing maintenance issues, deal with them before they become problematic, and schedule any jobs that need to be carried out.